- About Us

-Students are assessed regularly throughout the Key Stage using Levels.
-They are also given examination practice at the end of each year.
+Students are assessed regularly throughout the Key Stage and are also given examination practice at the end of each year.

 GCSE English is a core subject at Key Stage 4.
 Students study both English Language and English Literature in an integrated course and are awarded separate GCSEs for each subject.

 During the English Language course students develop their ability in functional English, analysing language and using language creatively.
-Students are assessed in a final examination in which reading (of non-fiction texts) and writing skills are tested.
-Controlled Assessments in Extended Reading, Spoken Language and Creative writing are also part of on-going assessment throughout the course.
+Students are assessed in two final examinations in which reading, of fiction and non-fiction texts, and writing skills are tested.
 Students are awarded a Speaking and Listening grade which appears alongside their overall grade but which does not contribute to it.

 In the English Literature course students study poetry, prose and drama from the English literary heritage, including at least one Shakespeare play.
-They also study a range of texts by contemporary and global authors.
-Students are assessed on their knowledge of set texts in a final examination.
-A Controlled Assessment task on English literary heritage texts is completed during the course.
+Students are also prepared to respond to unseen poetry.
+Students are assessed on their knowledge of set texts over two final examination.

 JCoSS students learn how to communicate in French from the beginning of Year 7.
 French is spoken for most part of the lesson and speaking is highly encouraged.
 In addition, students learn a range of skills such as listening, understanding the world around us and literacy which they use in other areas of the curriculum.

 Students learn through activities such as games, songs, films and role plays.
 They are taught by native speakers as well as non-native speakers.
 The French department is well resourced and uses authentic materials as much as possible.
-Students have the opportunity to visit France in year 8 and in year 10 to practise French in real situations.
+Students have the opportunity to visit France in Year 10 to practise French in real situations.

 In year 7, 8 and 9, students build a secure base which will enable them to strive at GCSE.
 They cover a variety of topics from talking about themselves, their family, their town and hobbies to debating about the uniform or world issues.
 They use the skills and vocabulary to date in assessments which includes: Listening, Reading, Speaking and Writing.